zmon49/powerpodder/README.txt

-mashpodder
+Powerpodder

-podcatching client based on BashPodder
+podcatching client based on MashPodder

-Starting in 2005, I have maintained a 'user-contributed' version of BashPodder, the great podcatcher originally written by Linc Fessenden.
-My mashup has become pretty popular, and I have maintained five separate releases since that time.
+In early 2014 I started using Mashpodder.
+At the time I was using linux, however when I switched to Windows I had the problem of no good CLI podcast downloader.

-I ended up rewriting much of my original mashup and so when version 0.6 was ready, I decided to rename my version 'mashpodder' (as it is a mashup of BashPodder and other stuff) and put it on Google Code.
-I eventually moved it to GitHub.
+This is the result of my conversion of Mashpodder from Bash to Powershell. the conversion results in backwards compatibility. if switching to windows you can save your mp.conf and not have to find all your favorite podcasts again!

-Mashpodder allows the user to download podcast episodes.
+Powerpodder allows the user to download podcast episodes.
 The user can choose to save these episodes in a named directory (i.e. separate directory per feed) or in a date-based directory, so the most recent episodes are in one folder.
 Or, the user can combine this by having some podcasts in a named directory and